-If you’re going to crochet, you’ll need to memorize these abbreviations because they aren’t listed on every pattern; however, they are listed in most pattern books!
+If you’re going to crochet, you’ll need to memorize these abbreviations because they aren’t listed on every pattern; however, they are listed in the back of most pattern books.
 Once you start crocheting, you quickly get the hang of reading a pattern.

 That said, reading a pattern can be intimidating in the beginning.
 I thought so when I first started crocheting!
 But if you take it a little bit at a time, it’s much simpler.
 For example: